radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 [2016-03-18 14:58:01,590] [Storage Periodic Refresh - dc=pxy] Finished: total compared 10015 entries [inserted=4, updated=10, deleted=0]
 ```

-#### Log Location

-periodiccache.log is located in <RLI_HOME>/<instance_name>/logs/.
-The default instance name is vds_server, so the path would be: <RLI_HOME>/vds_server/logs/.
-To change the log location, expand below the Advanced section and indicate the path in the periodiccache.log.file property.
-Generally, these advanced settings should only be changed if advised by Radiant Logic.

 #### Log Level

 Only log level INFO is applicable.
 Therefore, this cannot be changed.